Receive An Offer Today, Sell In Less Than 21 days...

 Q: Do you pay fair prices for properties?

-A: Many of the houses we purchase are roughly at market value.
-We are looking for a fair property price to cover the construction costs.
-However, in our experience, many sellers aren’t necessarily expecting a large “windfall” on the property but rather appreciate that we can offer cash, we close expeditiously (no waiting for financing), and no time or effort, or expense is required on your part of fix up the property or pay agent fees.
+However, in our experience, many sellers aren’t necessarily expecting a large “windfall” on the property but rather appreciate that we can offer cash, we close expeditiously (no waiting for financing), and no time, effort, or expense is required on your part of fix up the property or pay agent fees.
 If that’s what you’re looking for and you see the value in selling your house, let’s see if we can create a fair, win-win price.
-(Besides, our no-obligation pricing commitment means that you do not have to move forward with the offer we give, but it’s good to know what we’re offering when you’re selling a vacant property)

-DOWNLOAD our free guide that walks you through the Pros and Cons (plus the cost and timeline) of selling your house to a real estate investor… learn the pros, cons, and expenses of the other two alternatives… listing with an agent or selling it yourself.
+(Plus the cost and timeline) of selling your house to a real estate investor… learn the pros, cons, and expenses of the other two alternatives… listing with an agent or selling it yourself.

 Head on over here to download your free guide →